Statement of Duties

 - Collaborates with the Mayor, City Council, Intergovernmental Affairs Director, and other Departments as necessary, to develop policy recommendations.

-- Works with the City Council to find answers and identify solutions to questions and concerns raised by residents.
+- Works with the City Council to find answers and identify solutions to questions and concerns raised by the Council members and residents.

-- Participates in citywide budget planning and review in preparation for Board
+- Participates in citywide budget planning and review in preparation for Council

 - Tracks local, state, and federal legislation of importance to the City of Somerville; collaborates with relevant Departments to advocate and write testimony of behalf of the City.